To come to Luxembourg as a student, you must:

 - proof that the student has been enrolled in a higher education establishment in Luxembourg,

 - proof that the student has sufficient resources to cover living expenses during his/her stay, and his/her return trip.
-The monthly resources must amount to at least 80 % of the current social inclusion income.
+The monthly resources must amount to at least .
 The following may be used as proof:

 - a student grant certificate or a student loan certificate mentioning the amount and duration,